Muhammet252/ne-izlesem-showcase/README.md

 ## 🎯 What is NE İZLESEM?

-NE İZLESEM? is a movie discovery and recommendation platform designed to help users find something to watch without spending too much time deciding.
+NE İZLESEM? is a movie discovery and recommendation platform designed to help users decide what to watch without spending too much time browsing.

 Users can: